Conformal invariance of antisymmetric tensor field theories in any even dimension: Antisymmetric tensor fields

 To summarize, we have constructed in $\DD$ dimensions 4 different families of Lagrangians.
-Two are scalars ($KR$ and $AC$) and two pseudo-scalars ($CP$ and $PT$).
-Two are using a symmetric metric $\kappa_{\{ab\}}$ in the charge space ($KR$, $AC$) and one an antisymmetric $\eta_{[ij]}$ metric ($CP$), $PT$ alternates.
-Two are conformal invariant ($AC$ and $CP$) in any even dimension and one ($KR$) if and only if the rank $\pp$ of the tensor matches its canonical dimension $\dd$.
-These four cases saturate our Lorentz group theoretic classification \cite{Jarvis_TM_DKP} proving that there are no other possibilities in $\DD=4$ dimensions.
+Two are invariant ($KR$ and $AC$) and two flip sign if we change the orientation of space ($CP$ and $PT$).
+Two are using a symmetric metric $\kappa_{\{ab\}}$ in the internal charge space ($KR$, $AC$) and one an antisymmetric metric $\eta_{[ij]}$ ($CP$), $PT$ alternates.
+Two are conformally invariant ($AC$ and $CP$) in any even dimension and one ($KR$) if and only if the rank $\pp$ of the tensor matches its canonical dimension $\dd$.
+These four cases saturate a Lorentz group-theoretical classification in $\DD=4$ dimensions (see \cite{Jarvis_TM_DKP}, appendix A) which proved that there are no other possibilities.
+The corresponding character analysis using representations of the full Lorentz group in arbitrary even dimension D = 2p shows that there remain four one-dimensional candidates, namely two $O(2\pp\!-\!1,1)$ scalars in symmetric coupling, plus one $O(2\pp-1,1)$ pseudoscalar in each of symmetric and antisymmetric coupling.
+So the classification is complete in all even dimensions.